SpeciesFileGroup/taxonworks_doc/docs/guide/import.md

 10. You can always download your original dataset.

 #### Sample Datasets
 We offer five different example datasets differing in complexity and source (e. g. one of them is from the DwC-A file from a [Plazi Treatment Bank Treatment](https://treatment.plazi.org/GgServer/summary/FFA0AE675753FFF9FFC5FFF1FFA9530C)).
+Please use them to try out the DwC-A Checklist Importer and as models for your own dataset tests and uploads.

 #### Simplest Basic Checklist
 This dataset inserts a genus and 5 species in that genus.
   - It was used to upload names into an empty database.
   - Import `Settings` did not seem to matter in this case since we were not trying to macth on any existing names in the database. (see SANDWORM 07, 08)

-#### A New Genus with many new species
+#### A Published Genus with many new species

 In this use case, we take advantage of the files that Plazi produces when it pulls names out of existing published literature.
 With these Plazi files you need to add or adjust very few fields (term) headers and the identifiers you need are already in place.
 This dataset adds one new genus and a lot of new children of that genus.
-The genus was also NOT already in the database.
+The validly published genus was also NOT already in the database.

-If you were adding new children to an existing genus, then be sure to
+If you are adding new children to an existing genus in the database, then be sure to
 - Use the `Settings` option to match on existing names in the database.
 Note well that in order to match, the `scientificName` string and `scientificNameAuthorship` must match the database.

-- One simple version (derived from Plazi Treatment Bank)
+- One simple version (derived from Plazi Treatment Bank taxa.txt from inside the DwC-A file for a given treatment).

+1. From the original taxa.txt file
+    - we removed all the synonyms, just leaving new species
+    - we added a row for the Genus, Galeopsomyia, to match the parent in the TW database
+    - in the `parentNameUsageID` column we added a `1` for all the species
+    - in the genus row, we put a `1` for `taxonID`, `acceptedNameUsageID`, and `originalNameUsageID`.
+    - for the `scientificNameAuthorship` for the genus row, we made sure to match the Author name as it appears in the database.

+2. Dataset
+  - Original zipped treatment containing multiple files
+  - Original taxa.txt file
+  - Modified taxa.txt file

-- One version with a few more fields (same Plazi Treatment source file to start with) So, if you have names to upload, it can pay to check Plazi Treatment Bank to see if they have parsed the names of interest from publication literature.
+3. So, if you have names to upload, it can pay to check Plazi Treatment Bank to see if they have parsed the names of interest from publication literature.

 To test the entire scenario, have a look at the [the `taxa new spp.txt` file in the the Darwin Core Archive package](https://treatment.plazi.org/GgServer/dwca/FFA0AE675753FFF9FFC5FFF1FFA9530C.zip) from Plazi.
 Columns not recognized by the importer will be ignored.